 After lunch sometimes there was another show, where men fought men, or once in a while women fought women.
 In big cities, these fights were to the death.
 In smaller towns, probably the gladiators usually just fought until someone was hurt, though sometimes they did get killed.

 When the show was over, the surviving gladiators went back to their dorm to keep practicing and working out, getting ready for the next show.
 They ate a special diet - mostly vegetarian, bread and beans, with a lot of power drinks made out of vinegar and the ashes of burned plants.
 Gladiators were often, though not always, slaves.

 Asterix the Gladiator, by Rene Goscinny.
 A comic book adventure, but historically accurate (except for our hero Asterix!).

 The Roman Colosseum, by Michael and Elizabeth Mann (1998).
-For kids.
+Easy reading.

 Life, Death, and Entertainment in the Roman Empire, edited by David Potter and David Mattingly (1999).
 Good solid information, if you don't mind it being mainly about people who lived in cities.

 Blood in the Arena: The Spectacle of Roman Power, by Alison Futrell (1997).